Q. What are primary and secondary sources?

 How Do I Find Primary Sources?

 Over the years, millions of primary sources have been published in books, journals, newspapers, and other publications.
-These sources can be found by using the UHD Library Catalog, library databases, or library catalogs from other libraries.
-Start with an author search if you want novels, poems, plays, or creative works by a particular author.
+These sources can be found by using the UHD Library Catalog, library databases.
+Start with an author search if you want novels, poems, plays, or creative works by a particular author (change the Any Field drop-down menu to Author).
 For primary sources on a topic, consider a keyword search using one of these search terms: sources, correspondence, personal narratives, or speeches.

 These strategies can also be used to find primary sources on the Internet.
 To find novels, poems, or plays by a particular author, start with the advanced search in Google Book Search or visit the Online Book Page to search for free online books by author.
 For primary sources on a topic, use search engines like OAIster that use the same controlled indexing as library catalogs and databases.
 Then try searches with the terms sources, correspondence, personal narratives, or speeches.